-Example 10 - The country-to-country exemption - Section 10B(2)(b)
+Example 10 - The country-to-country exemption [section 10B(2)(b)]

-Resident Company A holds 100% of the participation rights and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Both foreign companies are incorporated and effectively managed in Foreign Country D. Foreign Company C pays a foreign dividend to Foreign Company B.
+Resident Company A holds 100% of the participation rights and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Both foreign companies are incorporated and have their place of effective management in Foreign Country D and are residents of that country.
+Foreign Company C pays a foreign dividend to Foreign Company B. Assume that the provisos to section 10B(2) do not apply.

-Foreign Company B is a CFC in relation to Resident Company A since the latter company holds 100% of its participation rights and voting rights.
+Foreign Company B is a CFC in relation to Resident Company A, since the latter company holds 100% of its participation rights and voting rights.
 Under section 9D(2A) Foreign Company B is deemed to be a resident for purposes of the definition of "gross income" in section 1(1).
 Therefore, the foreign dividend paid by Foreign Company C to Foreign Company B is included in Foreign Company B's gross income for purposes of determining its net income under section 9D(2A).

-The foreign dividend is exempt from normal tax under section 10B(2)(b) since it was paid to Foreign Company B by another foreign company (Foreign Company C) and both foreign companies are residents of the same country.
+The foreign dividend is exempt from normal tax under section 10B(2)(b), since it was paid to Foreign Company B by another foreign company (Foreign Company C) and both foreign companies are residents of the same country.
 The effect of the exemption under section 10B(2)(b) is that the foreign dividend will not form part of Foreign Company B's net income and hence will not be attributed to Resident Company A under section 9D(2).

-Example 11 - Country-to-country exemption - Foreign companies effectively managed in the same country - Section 10B(2)(b)
+Example 11 - Country-to-country exemption - Foreign companies having their place of effective management in the same country [section 10B(2)(b)]

-Resident Company A holds 100% of the participation and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Foreign company B is incorporated and effectively managed in Foreign Country D. Foreign Company C is incorporated in Foreign Country E but effectively managed in Foreign Country D.
+Resident Company A holds 100% of the participation and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C.